-F. The referee shall stop a contest when he determines that an injury resulting from an accidental foul is so severe as to adversely affect the fouled boxer's chances of winning.
+E. The referee shall stop a contest when he determines that a foul has occurred and accidental foul is so severe as to adversely affect the fouled boxer's chances of winning.
 The contest shall be a draw if the accidental foul occurs during the first three four rounds.
 The contest shall be determined by a tabulation of the scores of the completed rounds if the accidental foul occurs after the third fourth round.

-G. The referee shall stop a contest when he determines that an injury resulting from an accidental foul has been aggravated by fair blows.
+F. The referee shall stop a contest when he determines that an injury resulting from an accidental foul has been aggravated by fair blows.
 The outcome of the contest shall be determined by scoring the completed rounds.